AspicTechnologies/audiostack-doc/extensions/ExtPluginAPI.md

 ---
 title: Plugin API (custom algorithms)
-permalink: /audiostack/extensions/PluginAPI/
+permalink: /audiostack/extensions/ExtPluginAPI/
 ---

 This extension allows you to implement your own algorithms in *Audiostack*.
 Whether you want to use your own binaural decoder, or add new effects that are not available in Audiostack, this extension is what you need.

-This page is not ready yet, however, some samples are available below.
+{% icon fa-exclamation-triangle  %} This page is not ready yet, however, some samples are available below.
+You can also contact us for support. {% icon fa-exclamation-triangle  %}

 ## Samples